7. Pipelines and Transformers#

 This notebook showcases the current version of data processing pipelines in CapyMOA.

-Includes an example of how preprocessing can be accomplished via pipelines and transformers.
+• Includes examples of how preprocessing can be accomplished via pipelines and transformers.

 Please note that this feature is still under development; some functionality might not yet be available or change in future releases.